kosmos90/isyncnotif/README.md

 ## Usage

-After building, go to the `/iSyncNotif` folder
+After building (or downloading from Releases), go to the `/iSyncNotif` folder

 Run the tool with a message like this: